 We have developed a new feed strut and collar for the heavier 4 Port Seavey and Chaparral feed assemblies.
 This utilizes the rectangular aluminum tube for the feed strut.
-Refer to the drawing on page 10 for the bolt placement of a C14FHD or C24HD.
-Each strut has $2 - 5/16'' \times 2 \frac{3}{2}''$ bolts to attach to the feed collar.
-Attach one of the angle brackets (2" x 2") to the antenna with the $\frac{3}{2}'' \times 3''$ bolts.
+Refer to the drawing on Page 12 for the bolt placement of a C14FHD or C24HD.
+Each strut has $2 - 5/16^{\circ} \times 2^{\circ}$ bolts to attach to the feed collar.
+Attach one of the angle brackets (2" x 2") to the antenna with the 1⁄2" x 3" bolts.
 Notice that angle brackets have two holes.
 The bottom hole is for a Seavey type feed (C24HD).
 The top hole is for a Chaparral type feed (C14FHD).
-Next, attach the base of the strut to the angle brackets with the $5/16 \times 1 \frac{3}{2}''$ bolts supplied.
+Next, attach the base of the strut to the angle brackets with the $5/16 \times 1 \%$ bolts supplied.
 Align the feed to point directly at the center of the antenna.
 Measure the focal length to the front of the scalar rings.
 (Seavey recommends f/l is measured to front of scalar ring.)
-(Chaparral measures $\frac{3}{2}''$ inside the wave guide.)
+(Chaparral measures $\frac{1}{3}$ " inside the wave guide.)

-Ku Band Feed Assembly------
+Ku Band Feed Assembly

-When using the Ku only feeds, you will be using the C14F or C14F2018 feed plate and tri-collar.
-See Figure 13 and Figure 15 below.
-First, attach the flat tri-collar to the feedhorn as follows: attach the first two pieces by using the 8-32 x 1" screws provided.
+When using the Ku only feeds, you will be using the C14F feed plate and tri-collar.
+(See FIGURE #13) First, attach the flat tri-collar to the feedhorn as follows: attach the first two pieces by using the 8-32 x 1" screws provided.
 Now slide the collar onto the feedhorn and add the third piece; tighten evenly.
 Attach the tri-collar to the larger horseshoe collar by the 8-32 x $\frac{3}{4}$ " bolts and nuts; tighten down.
-You can adjust polarity by loosening these nuts and rotating the feed.
-Finish by assembling the struts to the feed collar as shown in Figure 14 for C14F feed plate and Figure 16 for C14F2018 feed plate.
-(Fig#14, Fig#16 shows a single Ku feed inserted in a collar)
+You can adjust polarity by loosening these nuts and rotating feed.
+Finish by assembling the struts to the feed collar as shown in FIGURE #18.
+(FIGURE #18 shows single Ku feed inserted in collar.)